stupidusername/CrazyTwatterSpaghetti/README.md

 `<screen_name>,<email>,<password>,<phone_number>,<proxy_url>`

+## Testing accounts.

+Run `test.py` to test the status of all the loaded accounts.

 ## Faking account activity

 A python script named `faker.py` is provided.
 This script posts a new status update to the timeline of each account.